SotirisAlfonsos/chaos-master/README.md

   scheme: http

 # Contain the definition of all enabled failures.
-# Each possible failure injection needs to be defined in a job together with the targets that are in scope
+# Each failure injection needs to be defined in a job together with the targets that are in scope
 jobs:
     # The unique name of the job.
 The character ',' is not allowed
   - job_name: "docker failure injection"